-Dutch retailer Ahold Delhaize has announced that it has reached an agreement with Deen to acquire 39 stores to be converted into the Albert Heijn banner.
+Dutch retailer Ahold Delhaize has announced that it has reached an agreement with Deen to acquire a number of stores to be converted to operate under the Albert Heijn banner.

-Store associates will keep their jobs as all parties have expressed the intention to ensure maximum job retention for the remaining activities and did not foresee redundancies among store associates.
+All parties said they had expressed the intention to ensure maximum job retention for the remaining activities and did not foresee redundancies among store associates.

-The financial details of the deal have not been disclosed and the transactions are expected to be finalized in the second half of the year.
+Financial details of the deal have not been disclosed.
+The transactions are expected to be finalized in the second half of the year.